XGRIDS Pro Guide™ / Module 4: Positioning

 • Valid PPK data points after processing: more than 100.
 Displayed in LixelStudio after upload.
 Check this before processing.
 Below 100 means the PPK solution is unreliable.

 • Base station RINEX: continuous, gap-free logging at 1-second intervals or finer throughout the entire scan window.
 Gaps in the base station record cannot be patched in post-processing.
-Any gap during the scan window degrades or invalidates the solution for that period.

 • Antenna tilt: within 20 degrees of vertical throughout the scan.
 The PPK antenna on the L2 Pro must remain near vertical during field collection.